-So What Can You Expect to Get for the Extra First Class Outlay and Is It Worth It?
+So What Can You Expect to Get for the Extra First Class Outlay, and Is It Worth It?

 Moule Frites and More in European Rail Dining Cars

-First Class Luxuries and Limitations in Sleeper Cars
+First-Class Luxuries and Limitations in Sleeper Cars

-But a word to the wise, as charming as sleeper cabins can be, the density of nocturnal station stops across much of the continent means that solid sleep can be an elusive beast and so (assuming you’re as old and haggard as I am) you’re best not to overdo it by booking too many consecutive sleeper nights.
+But a word to the wise, as charming as sleeper cabins can be, the density of nocturnal station stops across much of the continent means that solid sleep can be an elusive beast, and so (assuming you’re as old and haggard as I am) you’re best not to overdo it by booking too many consecutive sleeper nights.

 Treat Yourself to a Stay in a Grand Railway Hotel

 Finally, if you’ve managed to keep a tight hold of the purse strings throughout your trip, consider splurging on a night or two in one of Europe’s many historic grand railway hotels towards the end of your trip.
-Most major cities will have a few to choose from that are just steps from the station concourse and comfortably recall the halcyon days of rail travel, saving your weary legs for a day of pavement pounding in your new destination of choice.
+Most major cities will have a few to choose from just steps from the station concourse and comfortably recall the halcyon days of rail travel, saving your weary legs for a day of pavement pounding in your new destination of choice.
 Our very own St Pancras Renaissance is a fine example, but sadly the Grand Hotel Budapest is but a figment of Wes Anderson’s hyperactive imagination!

 For more train travel ideas in Europe for grown-ups, check out our friends Jane and Nigel at 2emptynesters.
 They’ve got some exciting and valuable stories about their rail adventures in Eastern Europe and Scandinavia.